department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/product-decisions.md

     - If the Sidkiq job retries some number of times - all retries are exhausted but we are loking at what that confirmation of failure would be

 **TL;DR - what does this mean?  what do we do next?**
-Lowest Level of Effort: Let it go as is and resolve going forward Next Highlest Level of Effort: We need to know what indicator there might be for a failed response, then we can send them an email.
+Lowest Level of Effort: Let it go as is and resolve going forward (post launch)  <- Eh, we can do better Next Highlest Level of Effort: We need to know what indicator there might be for a failed response, then we can send them an email.
 Highest LEvel of Effort: Integrate status into Claim Status Tool
 Ideal: There is a confirmation number that ties to all of the above